SemmiDev/SemmiDev/README.md

 ## Glad to see you here!

 I am Sammi Aldhi Yanto, you can call me Sam, currently pursuing my bachelor's degree majoring in computer science from Universitas Riau.
-I am a tech enthusiast, especially in Backend Web Development and Cloud Computing.
+I am a golang lover, tech enthusiast, especially in Backend Web Development, Cloud Computing, and Distributed System.
 I am always open to collaborating on projects and innovative/disruptive ideas.
 Find out more about me & feel free to connect with me here:

 How to reach me: `echo "c2FtbWlkZXY0QGdtYWlsLmNvbQ==" | base64 --decode`